 If you wish to completely withdraw from a course, see the relevant programme Terms & Conditions for details of withdrawal charges.

-Yes, you will receive a certificate from the SBM Partnership, or from an accrediting body (such as the ILM) or university partner, as appropriate to the programme.
+Yes, you will usually receive a certificate from the SBM Partnership, or from an accrediting body (such as the ILM) or university partner, as appropriate to the programme.
 Details will be provided in your programme documents.

 If you have any queries on any of the above FAQs please contact us.